-- Graduation from a U.S. high school or university. - 2.
+- Provide official transcripts showing graduation from a U.S. high school or university. - 2.
 If the applicant has earned fewer than 24 credits at a U.S. college or university, completion of the equivalent of a U.S. secondary education must be verified by - An evaluation from an approved international credit evaluation agency.
 (Details are available online at www. asia.umuc.edu/studentservices/intlcredeval.cfm.)